-This Medal was awarded firstly in 1939-1940 for personnel who worked on Building fortification on The Western Borders of Germany Known as the West Wall, better known to allied troops as Siegfried Line.
+This medal was first awarded in 1939–1940 for personnel who worked on building fortification on the western borders of Germany.
+This border was known as the West Wall, better known to Allied troops as Siegfried Line.

 The ribbon is golden brown with a white stripe towards each edge.
 The designs on the ribbon and on the medal are the same so that it can be identified as such.